-Like Oktoberfest with better weather, Bergkirchweih is an annual volksfest in Erlangen, Bavaria.
-Every May, locals gather beneath towering chestnuts and oaks on 11,000 seats to enjoy local beer.
+Like Oktoberfest with better weather, Bergkirchweih is an annual volksfest (folk festival) in Erlangen, Bavaria.
+Revelers gather beneath towering chestnuts and oaks on 11,000 seats to enjoy local beer.
 Over the course of the festival there are over one million visitors - about ten times the town's population.

 History of Bergkirchweih

 Erlangen dates all the way back to 1002, but this festival actually commemorates the birthday of the market square.
-It was moved from its original location on April 21st, 1755 and the festival has been happening ever since, making it one of the oldest festivals in Germany.
+It is one of the oldest festivals in Germany.

 Guide to Visiting Bergkirchweih

 Traditions at Bergkirchweih

 Does Bergkirchweih feel like a tongue-twister?
 Try pronouncing it like the locals.
 The festival is known as berch in the Franconian dialect, their pronunciation of berg (mountain).
 To blend in even further, dress in the proper Bavarian gear of tracht (lederhosen and dirndl).

 The bierkeller (beer cellars) are interspersed in the hill among the booths and carnival rides.
 Look for the ever-present riesenrad (Ferris wheel) to mark the spot.

 Make your way between the many bierkeller, sampling their beers and singing the songs.
 Just like Oktoberfest, about every half hour the long benches get bouncing as German-speakers shout out "Ein Prosit"!

 Beer at Bergkirchweih